helikolambekar/Employee_Management_System/README.md

-# SmartOffice-WebApp
+# Employee Management System
 <h3>Introduction</h3>
-This is a final project of my graduate course named ASP.NET Web Development II.<br>
-This web application is developed on Visual Studio 2017.
-ASP.NET and C# were used.<br>
-*Files are not the whole project.
-Only the main code for the web pages, front end and back end.

-<h3>Features</h3>
-1.A smart web workplace which gives one-stop solution on which employees can apply for approvals, report to managers, and managers can review and provide a decision or make comments.<br>
-2.The modules include “Paid Off Time Approval”, “Overtime Approval”, “Reimbursements Approval”, “Borrow Items Approval”, “Contract Approval”, and "Reports".<br>
-3.The system reduce the paperwork burden for the office management and provide a clear picture to management about employees’ availability and their routine progress.<br>

-<h3>Software Environment & Design Method</h3>
+This system provides a portal through which employees can apply for approvals, report to managers while managers can review,comment and make decisions on these reports.
+Employee issues such as paid time approval, overtime approvals, reimbursements and contract approvals are handled effectively.
+The system maintains employee attendance and availablity records which enable ease of operations.

+<h3>Technology and Frameworks</h3>
-1.Build database management system using MS SQL Server.<br>
+1.database management system- MS SQL Server.<br>
 2..Net Framework 4.6.1<br>
-3.OOD is used throughout the project development.<br>
+3.Visual Studio - ASP.NET - C#<br>

 <h3>Technical Points</h3>
 1.Password Hash&Salt<br>